 “The rise and fall of groups within figurations, and the concomitant structural tensions and conflicts, are central to all developmental processes.
 They have to be placed at the centre of any sociological theory of development…” (p.174)

-16 Returning now to the point made by Marks and Atmore, the ‘one damn thing after another’ character of figurations and their definitional part in sociogenesis provides an interesting and useful way of thinking broadly about the South African past, and then using this as the basis for looking more deeply at aspects of the processes thereby highlighted.
+16 Returning now to the point made by Marks and Atmore, the ‘one damn thing after another’ character of figurations and their definitional role in sociogenesis provides an interesting and useful way of thinking broadly about the South African past, and it can then be used as the basis for looking more deeply at aspects of the processes thereby highlighted.
 The viewpoint taken on this needs to be concerned with the long term, the longue duree, and to recognise that the unfolding of events is often contradictory as well as diverse, and also that in their unfolding there is little certainty as to the direction in which events will eventually develop and take shape.
 Thus the 200 year period that the WWW research is concerned with.

-17 Small figurations of outsiders arrived in southern Africa, in the shape of traders, missionaries, farmers, travellers and so on, and often there were deep divisions and conflicting interests characterising their relationships with each other.
-They came into increasingly daily contact with larger figurations of African peoples, who were members of sometimes smaller and larger communities, and also sometimes on the move as pastoralists or in response to outbreaks of warfare and violence.
+17 Small figurations of outsiders arrived in southern Africa, in the shape of traders, missionaries, farmers, travellers and so on, and often deep divisions and conflicting interests characterised their relationships with each other.
+They came into increasingly daily contact with larger figurations of African peoples, who were members of sometimes smaller and larger communities, and also who were sometimes on the move because they were pastoralists or did so in response to outbreaks of warfare and violence.
 Change was happening anyway, for sociogenesis characterises all societies, which are always in flux and development.
 However, the increasing arrival of outsiders and the increasingly close character of their relationships with established African figurations added another element to the processes and patterns of sociogenesis.

-18 The relationship between these difference figurations, those of African communities and of European settlers of different kinds, was complicated and diverse.
+18 The relationships between these different figurations, those of African communities and of European settlers of different kinds, were complicated and diverse.
 There were many often contradictory and vascillating moves in the direction of more conflict or more cooperation, or through relationships sometimes characterised by civil inattention to each other.
 In this process, intermeshing relationships within these figurations was at times as important as the intermeshing or conflicting relationships between members of different figurations, or between different figurations in their entirety.

 19 Over time, the balance of power ratios between these now separate, now interconnecting, now clashing, now cooperating, figurations markedly changed.
 Those composed of white settlers eventually became increasingly more powerful, in some times and places superordinate, and increasingly so.
 Eventually, the outsiders became the established, the dominant group in many areas and locations.
-This is to introduce some additional elements from elsewhere in Elias’s theoretical armoury: the relationship between the established and outsiders, and changing ratios of power between such groups.
-These will be the focus of other short exercises in ‘thinking with Elias’.
+This is to introduce some additional elements from elsewhere in Elias’s theoretical armoury: the relationship between the established and outsiders, and changing ratios of power between such groups, discussed elsewhere in these ‘thinking with Elias’ essays.

 20 WWW rises to the challenge of operationalising some of these aspects of Elias’s thinking in a number of ways.